adminfaces/site/index.md

 ---
 layout: default
-title: AdminFaces
+title:
-subTitle: A PrimeFaces theme and JSF admin template based on Bootstrap
+subTitle: A PrimeFaces theme and JSF template based on Bootstrap and AdminLTE.
 ---